 - Bring steel-cut oats, quinoa, dried fruit, raisins, salt and cinnamon to a boil in a medium saucepan.

-- Remove from heat and let sit for 5 minutes.
-Serve with almond milk, agave syrup and pumpkin seeds.
+- Remove from heat and serve with almond milk, agave syrup and pumpkin seeds.

 Food for Thought